 The SCOI Executive also communicates with other cottage associations in Canada with leases on reserve lands.

 We encourage you to become a member of SCOI by joining your local cottage association.
-Ten dollars of your local membership fee goes directly to SCOI and is used for administration expenses such as mailing of the annual newsletter and other communication to cottagers.
+Ten dollars of your local membership fee goes directly to SCOI and is used for administrative expenses such as the SCOI website and other communication to cottagers.

 Association members are all members of SCOI and as such have voting privileges at all general meetings.